 Odell Beckham Jr. shared his outrage on Twitter over the weekend and admitted to being uncertain how to best speak on the complicated issues at hand.

 “IM FRUSTRATED.
 More so because I don’t even kno how to speak or comment on this issue that’s been goin on for so long.
-I hate feeling defeated as if the words I wanna say [email protected] be enough to stop what’s goin on.
+I hate feeling defeated as if the words I wanna say will@never be enough to stop what’s goin on.
 I’m Tired.
 People are losing brothers sisters daughters”.